Hui people: Mosques

 The style of architecture of Hui mosques varies according to their sect.
 The traditionalist Gedimu Hanafi Sunnis, influenced by Chinese culture, build mosques which look like Chinese temples.
 The reformist modernist Yihewani, originally inspired by Salafism, build their mosques in a middle-eastern style.

 Foot binding

 Hui women once practiced foot binding, at the time a common practice across China.
 It was particularly prevalent in Gansu.
 The Dungan people, descendants of Hui from northwestern China who fled to Central Asia, also practised foot binding until 1948.
-However, in southern China, in Canton, James Legge encountered a mosque that had a placard denouncing footbinding, saying Islam did not allow it, since it violated God's creation.
+However, in southern China, in Canton, James Legge encountered a mosque that had a placard denouncing footbinding, saying Islam did not allow it because it violated God's creation.

 Cultural practices

 An ethnic Hui family celebrating Eid ul-Fitr in Ningxia.

 French army Commandant Viscount D'Ollone reported in 1910 that Sichuanese Hui did not strictly enforce the Islamic practices of teetotaling, ritual washing and Friday prayers.
 Chinese practices like incense burning at ancestral tablets and honoring Confucius were adopted.
 One practice that was stringently observed was the ban on pork consumption.